mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 Item conflicts are reconciled as follows:

-1. Ensure a read/write IndexedDB transaction is open against the `pending` and `items` collections.
 2. The `pending` collection is queried for records targeting "items", and grouped by id.
 3. For each unique id:

     1. A working item is constructed as follows:

-        1. Start with the "local" item and clone it to create a "working" item.
+        1. Start with the "local" item and clone it to create a "working" item, keeping the following properties unchanged:

+            - `created`

-        2. Compare the `title` and `disabled` properties:
+        2. Compare the `title`, `disabled`, and `last_accessed` properties:

             - if "local" does not match "stable", keep "local"
             - if "local" does match "stable", apply "remote"